 Whether you tailgate year-round or just a select number of events, most would agree that when you think “tailgating” you think “football”.
 Far more people tailgate at college and NFL stadiums than any other sport.
-So, if football season is considered tailgate season, springtime, should be considered the tailgate products buying season.
+So, if football season is considered tailgate season, now is the perfect time for upgrading your gear.
+Here’s some tailgate products buying tips as you prepare for the new tailgate season!

 Because the products we use to go tailgating are so versatile and can cross over into many other activities such as hunting, fishing, camping, going to the beach or the lake, etc., much of the tailgate gear is lumped into these categories as well.
 It is very rare that a manufacturer of a tailgating product will produce it so that it only can be used for tailgating and nothing else.